invisi101/openwrt/README.md

 Wait 30–60 seconds.
 The status on the Overview tab should show `connected, net ok`.

+> **At this point everything may just work.
+Open a site online to check.
+However if you aren't to lucky, please read on...

 > **Captive portal?** If the network requires a browser login (common in hotels), see the captive portal note in the **Ongoing Use** section below.

 > **Encryption tip:**